-15 The monthly reallocation of releases to support a HFE does not affect the Lake Powell 16 operating tier (and thus did not need to be explicitly modeled in CRSS).
-Operationally, the 17 magnitude and duration of a HFE would be determined in either October-November or March-18 April.
-Because the Lake Powell annual operating tier is determined based on the August 19 projection of the January 1 elevation, it is not yet known whether an HFE will take place that 20 water year.
-Therefore, a modeled reallocation of water into November, for example, should not 21 be considered when determining the annual operating tier because, operationally, this 22 information would not be known until after the operating tier was already set.
-23
+The monthly reallocation of releases to support an HFE does not affect the Lake Powell operating tier (and thus did not need to be explicitly modeled in CRSS).
+Operationally, the magnitude and duration of a HFE would be determined in either October-November or March-April.
+Because the Lake Powell annual operating tier is determined based on the August projection of the January 1 elevation, it is not yet known whether an HFE will take place that water year.
+Therefore, a modeled reallocation of water into November, for example, should not be considered in determining the annual operating tier because, operationally, this information would not be known until after the operating tier was already set.

-Tables D-2 through D-11 include the monthly release tables used for all alternatives in CRSS, and Table D-12 summarizes the minimum release constraints used for each alternative.
-Figure D-2 shows the 8.23-maf release year pattern for all alternatives.
+Tables D-2 through D-11 are the monthly release tables used for all alternatives in CRSS, and Table D-12 summarizes the minimum release constraints used for each alternative.
+Figure D-2 shows the 8.23-maf release-year pattern for all alternatives.
 In addition, the experimental components of LTEMP that are modeled in CRSS are also discussed.

-Long-term strategies (various implementations of the seven LTEMP alternatives; described in Appendix C) that would not affect monthly or annual releases from Powell were not simulated in CRSS.
+Long-term strategies (various implementations of the seven LTEMP alternatives; described in Appendix C) that would not affect monthly or annual releases from Lake Powell were not simulated in CRSS.
 These long-term strategies are labeled in the figures in this appendix as identical to another long-term strategy.
 For example, the only difference between long-term strategies D1 and D3 is that D1 includes trout management flows.
 Because trout management flows were not included in CRSS, results for D1 and D3 are identical and labeled as such in the water delivery results.

-TABLE D-4 Monthly Release Volumes (in ac-ft) by Water Year Release for Alternative C
+TABLE D-2 Monthly Release Volumes (in ac-ft) by Water-Year Release for Alternative A